 At the bottom of the cliff, I walked on a footpath that looped behind the falls.
 Although the climb didn’t look intimidating, I’d recommend taking it slow.
 Not only is the footpath wet and slippery, but there are no handrails for safety.
 If you’re clumsy like me, you’ll probably get all muddy holding boulders and cliff walls.

 Behind the waterfall, you can see the surrounding meadow or look down at the pool flowing into the Seljalandsá River.

 After visiting Seljalandsfoss, warm up with a cup of coffee or hot chocolate inside the Seljalandsfoss Shop.
 The Seljalandsfoss Shop serves warm soup and freshly made sandwiches as well as souvenirs like knitted Icelandic sweaters and lava jewelry.

 Kirkjufellsfoss by Inspired by Iceland

-There’s so much to see in Iceland and as my quest to explore the countryside and see more glaciers, volcanoes and waterfalls continues, I know that I’ll be back very soon.
+There’s so much to see in Iceland and as my quest to explore the countryside continues, I’m looking forward to seeing more glaciers, volcanoes, and waterfalls.

 Author: Danielle Desir